open source · python

 Known SLAs and hard business limits.

-// the corridor is recomputed per window with seasonality grouping & recency weighting — newer points count more
+// the statistical corridors are recomputed per window with seasonality grouping & recency weighting — newer points count more; autoreg refits its forecast per point

-// each detector is shown on the metric shape it handles best — robust, bell-shaped, skewed or hard-bounded
+// each detector is shown on the metric shape it handles best — robust, bell-shaped, skewed, pattern-driven or hard-bounded

 try it · live